-Contributions - For eligible employees hired before January 1, 1997, the BWL is required to contribute 15% of the employees' eligible compensation.
+For eligible employees hired before January 1, 1997, the BWL is required to contribute 15% of the employees' eligible compensation.
 For employees hired on or after January 1, 1997, the BWL is required to contribute 9.5% of the employees' compensation.
-In addition, the BWL is required to contribute an additional 3.0% of the employees' compensation for all employees who are not eligible to receive overtime pay and 0.5% of the employees' compensation to Nationwide, effective April 25, 2021, the Lansing Board of Water & Light adopted Nationwide's prototype plan documents.
+In addition, the BWL is required to contribute an additional 3.0% of the employees' compensation for all employees who are not eligible to receive overtime pay and 0.5% of the employees' compensation for all nonbargaining employees.
+As part of the transition to Nationwide, effective April 25, 2021, the BWL adopted Nationwide's prototype plan documents.